Sylius/CustomerOrderCancellationPlugin/README.md

 So far, once a Customer changed their mind about already placed Order, it was up to the Administrator to cancel the order.
 However, we have asked ourselves a question - why can't Customer cancel the order when it is yet to be paid?
-Here comes Customer Order Cancellation Plugin that allows cancelling the unpaid order straight from the order history view.
+Here comes Customer Order Cancellation Plugin that allows canceling the unpaid order straight from the order history view.

 ## Installation